 As La Marceau weighed anchor and departed from Kampot, the Saracen was setting out on another long period of survey work.
 During the north-east monsoon ships making their way from the Siamese capital to Singapore would usually first sail along the eastern coast of the Gulf to the South China Sea.
 As it was anticipated the Bowring Treaty would increase trade along this route, so the surveys of the brig would help make the passage less hazardous and also improve access to the coastal towns of Chantabun and Kampot.
 There must have been a particular hope that publication of an accurate, large scale chart of the approaches to Kampot, would assist a continued increase in commerce with Cambodia.
 This was important to Western traders for Kampot was the only port between Bangkok and Macau, in which they could operate freely.

 After so many weeks in Bangkok it must have been something of a relief for Richards to return to the duties for which he had been trained.
 His first task was to survey the coast between Cape Liant (also called Lem Sa-hem-san) and the island of Koh Kut.
 This would be welcome to navigators as the 1855 Admiralty chart was particularly inaccurate in this area.
-Although the east and south-east coast of the South China Sea had been well enough surveyed for the Admiralty to publish a chart in 1840, there was virtually no accurate information, based on a scientific survey, for some 500 miles of the whole eastern coast of the Gulf.
+In fact, there was virtually no accurate information, based on a scientific survey, for some 500 miles of the whole eastern coast of the Gulf.
 One notable attempt to remedy the situation had been made by Captain G.D.
 Bonnyman of the Pantaloon, a merchant vessel trading between Kampot and Singapore.
 He sailed from Kampot to Chantabun in 1850, making notes about the chain of islands which lay off the coast, looking for commercial possibilities, taking soundings and trying to fix positions where he could.
 He found difficulties in this.
-At the Chantabun, for example, it was made clear trade was only possible with Bangkok and, when working out the longitude of a fort at the mouth of the Chantabun river, he found a sudden change in temperature had affected his chronometers and consequently felt he could not depend on them when making his calculations.
+At the small Siamese port of Chantabun, for example, it was made clear trade was only possible with Bangkok and, when working out the longitude of a fort at the mouth of the Chantabun river, he found a sudden change in temperature had affected his chronometers and consequently felt he could not depend on them when making his calculations.
 Valuable although Bonnyman’s hydrographical contributions were and although they were acknowledged on the 1855 Admiralty chart, a survey at the highest possible level was called for and this could only really be made by a dedicated vessel like the Saracen.